 Curtis Jeré Skyscraper Table Lamp

-Materials: Stainless steel, black plastic on the bottom of the base.
-The lampshde is made of white plastic and aluminium rims.
+Materials: Square stainless steel.
+Black plastic on the bottom of the base with green felt.
+The square lampshade is made of white plastic and has aluminium rims.
 Bakelite socket.

 Height: 66 cm / 25.98”